Azure/azure-sdk-for-java/sdk/eventgrid/azure-messaging-eventgrid/README.md

 # Azure Event Grid client library for Java

-This project provides client tools or utilities in Java that make it easy to interact with [Azure Event Grid][eventgrid].
+Azure Event Grid allows you to easily build applications with event-based architectures.
+The Event Grid service fully manages all routing of events from any source, to any destination, for any application.

-Azure Event Grid is a fully-managed intelligent event routing service that provides reliable and scalable event delivery.
+Azure service events and custom events can be published directly to the service, where the events can then be filtered and sent to various recipients, such as built-in handlers or custom webhooks.

-The client library can be used to:
+To learn more about Azure Event Grid: [What is Event Grid?](https://docs.microsoft.com/azure/event-grid/overview)

-- Publish events in the Event Grid, Cloud Event (1.0), or custom schema
+Use the client library for Azure Event Grid to:
-- Decode and process events and event data at the event destination
+- Publish events to the Event Grid service using the Event Grid Event, Cloud Event 1.0, or custom schemas
-- Generate shared access signatures that connect to an event topic
+- Consume events that have been delivered to event handlers

-[Sources][sources] |
+- Generate SAS tokens to authenticate the client publishing events to Azure Event Grid topics [Sources][sources] |
 [API Reference Documentation][javadocs] |
 [Product Documentation][service_docs] |